What is Raw Honey?

 I am always asked which brand is the best.
 Well, this one really depends on where you live.
 Local raw, organic honey is the best when it is within 25 miles of your home especially if you are taking honey with lavender vitality to support outdoor allergies.
 Local, raw honey contains small amounts of the pollen that is near your home, so your body may build up a natural immunity to allergens.
 We added a drop of lavender vitality with a teaspoon of honey to build up our son’s system.
 This takes consistency and time, but many have seen the benefits including us.

-If you cannot find a local, raw honey or absolutely want to buy something online, Stakich Organic Raw Honey is my suggestion as it comes directly from bee hives unsprayed and unfertilized from fields of Michigan wildflowers!
+If you cannot find a local, raw honey or absolutely want to buy something online, Stakich Raw Honey is my suggestion as it comes directly from bee hives unsprayed and unfertilized from fields of Michigan wildflowers!
 Pure Michigan in a jar.
+All of their products are free of harmful phlatates, parabens, petroleum products, synthetic fragrance oils, preservatives, FD&C colorants or dyes, or other toxic chemicals.
+And while being super nutritious, they are also delicious!
 We use this in our Elderberry Syrup, Thieves tea or other teas, baking, cooking, etc…

 What is Manuka Honey?

 Manuka honey is produced in New Zealand from the nectar of the manuka tree.
 Basically, it is raw honey from just one tree native to New Zealand.
 It is darker, thicker, has a different taste.
 In our home used for medicinal purposes, not our everyday tea.